Tonevanda/Compilers/README.md

 Additionally, along with the `ASTConstPropagationVisitor` and the `ASTConstFoldingVisitor`, there is another visitor - the `ASTVisitor`.
 This visitor is unrelated to the optimizations taking place, which is noticeable by the fact that it's outside the loop that checks for the optimization flag.

 This `ASTVisitor` is used specifically to support the `varargs` feature.
-Because `varargs` is just syntactic sugar, we can just replace the variables being called as part of the `varargs` by an array:
+Because `varargs` is just syntactic sugar for an array, we can just create an `ArrayInit` node and put all the arguments that belong to the `varargs` as children of the `ArrayInit` node:

 ```java
 private Void visitFunctionCall(JmmNode node, Void unused) {